 Gopala is the recipient of the National Arts Festival Award for Best Director (2014) and a Standard Bank Ovation Award (2015) for his intermedial production Barbe Bleue: A story about madness.
 He is best known for his role as Robert in the SABC 1 soap opera Generations: The Legacy.
 Gopala has also acted in the SABC 3 TV series High Rollers and features in various TV commercials.
 He also played the character Adam in the Short Film Lilith: Genesis One which won the Film category at the 2015 PPC Imaginarium Awards.

-Gopala has been a regular participant at the National Arts Festival, both acting and directing in shows such as Boys in the Backroom (2008), Three Wall Temple (2009), Like Show Business (2010), The History Boys (2011), Cry Havoc (2013), Barbe Bleue: A story about madness (2014 and 2015), Les Cenci: A story about Artaud (2016) and Jade Bowers’ (2016 Standard Bank Young Artist for Theatre) Scorched, written by Wajdi Mouawad.
+Gopala has been a regular participant at the National Arts Festival, both acting and directing in shows such as Pieter Toerien’s Naledi Award winning The History Boys (2011), Cry Havoc (2013), Barbe Bleue: A story about madness (2014 and 2015), Les Cenci: A story about Artaud (2016) (commissioned by the French Institute of South Africa) and Jade Bowers’ (2016 Standard Bank Young Artist for Theatre) Scorched.